 2. How to get to Melaka from Kuala Lumpur

-From Kuala Lumpur City Centre to Melaka: the easiest way is by bus which takes around 2 hours costing just around 15RM/way/person.
-The bus station (called Terminal Bersepadu Selatan) is situated in Bandar Tasik Selatan and takes about 30 mins to drive from the city center.
-You can get there by LRT, KTM, or KLIA transit trains.
-There are buses departing every 30 mins to Melaka Sentral Bus Terminal (and other southern parts of KL, even Singapore).
+- From Kuala Lumpur City Centre to Melaka: The easiest way is by bus which takes around 2 hours costing just around 15RM/way/person.
+From Kuala Lumpur, you go to Terminal Bersepadu Selatan (TBS) by LRT, KTM, or KLIA transit trains.
+In TBS, there are buses departing every 30 mins to Melaka Sentral Bus Terminal (and other southern parts of KL, even Singapore).
 Tickets can be purchased at the station or online via this link.

 3. How to get around Melaka

 From Melaka Sentral Bus Terminal to your hotel: there are 2 options for you.
 One is by bus which costs about 3.5 – 5.2RM.
-However, as I arrived in Melaka quite late (after 8 pm) and I only have nearly 2 days to visit this beautiful city, so I prefer the second option – taxi.
-You can also download Grab which is a very popular app in Southeast Asia where you can book a taxi at an accurate price.
-Thus, you can avoid scam taxis.
+However, as I arrived in Melaka quite late (after 8 pm) and I only have nearly 2 days to visit this beautiful city, thus, I prefer the second option – taxi/grab.
+You can also download Grab which is a very popular app in Southeast Asia where you can book a taxi at an affordable price.

 Around the city: I think walking is the best way as the places of interest are quite near to each other, except for the Malacca Mosque.
-On the other hand, you can use a taxi when you feel too tired of walking, but believe me, it’s not that tiring.
+On the other hand, you can use a taxi/ grab car when you feel too tired of walking, but believe me, it’s not that tiring.